usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 3/Artifact: VA.gov Modernization Case Study.md

 ## Bottom Line

 Both the Government and vendors viewed the process positively and encouraged continued use of similar methods.
 The Case Study helped quickly narrow the field with minimal vendor burden.
 The short, focused Written Approach avoided lengthy, boilerplate responses, and the live demonstration provided a clear view of actual capabilities, saving time and avoiding 50-page technical volumes.
 Comparative Analysis lets us evaluate diverse approaches without rigid scoring formulas.
-The entire process—from acquisition package to award—was completed in just six weeks, proving that a streamlined, innovative approach is not only effective, but fully compliant with the FAR.
+The entire process, from acquisition package to award—was completed in just six weeks, proving that a streamlined, innovative approach is not only effective, but fully compliant with the FAR.